🔼The name Chebar: Summary

 The name Chebar comes from the verb כבר (kabar), meaning to be great, and was pointed by the Masoretes to be identical to the adverb כבר (kebar), meaning already:

-For a meaning of the name Chebar, NOBSE Study Bible Name List appears to stick to the meaning of to intertwine for our verb and translates our name with Joining (apparently taking it to be the Euphrates' tributary).
+For a meaning of the name Chebar, NOBSE Study Bible Name List appears to go with the sieve-element of our verb and translates our name with Joining (apparently taking it to be the Euphrates' tributary).
 Jones' Dictionary of Old Testament Proper Names proposes Abundant or Vehement.
-BDB Theological Dictionary does not offer an interpretation of our name but does list it under כבר I (kabar I) and not the assumed כבר II (kabar II), suggesting that our river was named after its greatness.
+BDB Theological Dictionary does not offer an interpretation of our name but does list it under כבר (kabar), suggesting that our river was named after its greatness.